 Residency training at the UCLA Department of Anesthesiology and Perioperative Medicine consists of four years of intense and rewarding clinical, academic, and personal growth based in the Ronald Reagan UCLA Medical Center (RRUMC).
-RRUMC is one of the most technologically sophisticated hospitals in the world and has been voted the #1 hospital in the Western United States for 26 consecutive years as well as the #3 hospital in the nation by the U.S. News & World Report.
+RRUMC is one of the most technologically sophisticated hospitals in the world and has been named the #1 hospital in the Western United States for 27 consecutive years as well as in the top 5 hospitals in the nation by the U.S. News & World Report.
 Mattel Children's Hospital at UCLA has also consistently ranked among the top pediatric medical centers in the United States according to the U.S. News & World Report survey of "America's Best Children's Hospitals."

 Our residents enjoy a diversity of patient populations and challenging cases that are unsurpassed for anesthesiology training, from pediatric liver and heart transplants performed as early as the CA1 year at RRUMC to ambulatory orthopedic surgeries in our fast-paced Surgery Centers.
-Our program currently boasts 88 residents with 22 per class in each of the four years.
+Our program currently boasts 100 residency positions with 25 residents per class in each of the four years.
 Training begins in the PGY1 year during our tailored Clinical Base Year that includes a month of Anesthesiology at RRUMC in addition to significant experience in preoperative evaluation, critical care, and internal medicine.
 At UCLA, we provide comprehensive exposure to a variety of hospital settings with additional training in cardiothoracic, pediatric, obstetric, and regional anesthesiology at several sites in the local area.
 Opportunities for international and other innovative experiences are encouraged.